syedashar1/syedashar1/README.md

 <br>

-Click <a href="https://launchtool-sol.web.app/">here</a> to create solana meme token for 0.1 SOL, no hidden charges.
+Click <a href="https://launchtool-sol.web.app/">here</a> to create solana meme token for 0.1 SOL, no hidden charges.<br>
 Click <a href="https://token-cloner.web.app/">here</a> to clone a token from Pumpfun and Raydium for 0.2 SOL, no hidden charges.
 <br>